dotnet/dotNext/docs/features/io/rental.md

 rentedMemory.Memory.Slice(0, 5);
 ```
 The value type implements [IMemoryOwner&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.imemoryowner-1) interface so you can easly access pooled memory in a uniform way.

-However, `MemoryOwner` provides subset of functionality available in `ArrayRental` and `MemoryRental` which are corner cases and specialized for particular pooling mechanism.

 Additionally, .NEXT offers special abstraction layer for memory pooling which is compatible with existing mechanisms in .NET.
 [MemoryAllocator&lt;T&gt;](../../api/DotNext.Buffers.MemoryAllocator-1.yml) delegate represents universal way to rent the memory.
 The consumer of your library can supply concrete instance of this delegate to supply appropriate allocation mechanism.
 [MemoryAllocator](../../api/DotNext.Buffers.MemoryAllocator-1.yml) static class provides extension methods for interop between memory allocator and existing .NET memory pooling APIs.